 The Sociology course is designed to introduce students to the dynamics of human behavior, social interactions, and group dynamics.
-The study of contemporary American issues, like poverty, discrimination, prejudice, crime, race, the minority experience, and our changing population will provide students with a deeper and richer understanding of our society and the students' relation to the larger social institutions.
-Units of study will include Sociological Perspectives, Culture and Social Structures, Social Inequality, Social Institutions, and Social Change.
+The study of contemporary American issues, like poverty, discrimination, prejudice, crime, race, the minority

-- Core text levels of complexity align to the recommended levels for the grade level. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students. - Flexible pacing and instructional scaffolds to support student progress towards meeting grade level standards.
+- Core text levels of complexity align to the recommended levels for the grade level. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students. - Flexible pacing and instructional scaffolds to support student progress towards meeting grade level standards

-Course # Course Name Grade Recommendations Credits 241 CP United States Government and 9-12 N/A 5 Politics
+Course # Course Name Grade Recommendations Credits

+241 СР 9-12 N/A 5

+United States

+Government and

+Politics